kolynzb/online-store-api/README.md

 # **Native Kampala API**

-This is an online store API(_Application Programming Interface_) with various features built and developed with NODEJS ,Express and MongoDB.Inorder to make the project files read through the [configuration instructions](#configuration-instructions).
+This is an online store API(_Application Programming Interface_) with various features built and developed with NODEJS ,Express and MongoDB.
+Inorder to run the project files in your environment read through the [configuration instructions](#configuration-instructions).

 ## Configuration Instructions

-### .env File (Environment Variables)
+1. ### .env File (Environment Variables)

 _These variables should be included in a .env file at the root of the project for the project to work in your environment_